-- (i) The client consents to such disclosure; or - (ii) The client has voluntarily disclosed the content of the communication to a third party, and that third party then gives evidence of that disclosure. - (iii) The client has alleged ineffective assistance of counsel, in which case the privilege is waived as to all communications relevant to the claim of ineffective assistance.
+- i.
+The client consents to such disclosure; or - ii.
+The client has voluntarily disclosed the content of the communication to a third party, and that third party then gives evidence of that disclosure. - iii.
+The client has alleged ineffective assistance of counsel, in which case the privilege is waived as to all communications relevant to the claim of ineffective assistance.

-Rule 98: Motion for Judgement of Acquittal
+Rule 98: Motion for Judgement of Acquittal (amended 7 March 2003)

-If, after the close of the case for the prosecution, the evidence is such that no reasonable tribunal of fact could be satisfied beyond a reasonable doubt of the accused's guilt on one or more counts of the indictment, the Trial Chamber shall enter a judgment of acquittal on those counts.
+If, after the close of the case for the prosecution, the evidence is such that no reasonable tribunal of fact could be satisfied beyond a reasonable doubt of the accused's guilt on one or more counts of the indictment, the Trial Chamber shall enter a judgment of acquittal